andbloch/building-a-robot-judge/problem-set-2/README.md

 - **problem_set_2_abloch.pdf** shows the output of an execution of the notebook
 - **data_creation_and_loader.py** does all the preprocessing of the data and provides featurized datasets.
 More information about how to get the preprocessed datasets is in the data folder.

-Note that I've solved exercises 1 and 5 together.
+Note that my solution solves exercises 1 and 5 together, as the exercises were very related and it makes sense to compare the models on teh same plots.